 1. Weight gain

 Weight gain during pregnancy is normal and essential for the baby’s growth.
-The typical weight gain ranges between 11 to 15 kilos, and the spine supports this body weight.
-This added load triggers a pain in the back.
-Additionally, the weight of the growing baby and the growing uterus adds to the pressure on the blood vessels and nerves in the back and the pelvis area
+The typical weight gain ranges from 11 to 15 kilos, and the spine supports this bodyweight.
+This added load triggers pain in the back.
+Additionally, the weight of the growing baby and the growing uterus adds to the pressure on the blood vessels and nerves in the back and the pelvis area.

 2. Posture changes

-The increase in weight during pregnancy shifts your center of gravity, and you may tend to lean forward.
+The increase in weight during pregnancy shifts your centre of gravity, and you may tend to lean forward.
 This shift gradually triggers a change in posture.
-This change in the posture results in back pain
+This change in the posture results in back pain.

 3. Hormonal changes